johnhunter/movie-buff/docs/further-work.md

 - [ ] Add unit tests
 - [ ] Add component tests
 - [ ] Add integration tests (mocked API)
+- [ ] Add an ErrorBoundary component to the App
 - [ ] Style the UI
 - [ ] Add throttling to the movie search